gadolby/GopAga2.0-Genome/README_geneevo.md

 # Automating gene family evolution analyses

+**_This tutorial takes a list of homologous genes of interest, BLASTs to obtain these sequences from NCBI, combines the outputs, and aligns them with ClustalW._** _Here we use this protocol to get 10 Toll-Like Receptor genes from tetrapods with available genomes on NCBI (N=22).
+We divide the sequences into TLR gene subfamilies (known a priori), and use the auto-alignments to generate gene family trees_

 ### Step 1: Clone in GitHub repository at https://github.com/mmoral31/GopAga2.0-Genome.git

+_The scripts will run straight out of the box (note—these were only tested on unix and linux platforms)_

 ```bash
 > git clone https://github.com/mmoral31/GopAga2.0-Genome.git